javidjamae/ai-portfolio/rallio-minimebot/README.md

 - **Authentication for Sales Reps**: Implemented an authentication system for sales reps, ensuring secure and personalized access to the chatbot configuration and dashboard.

 ## Technical Contributions

+Here are some of my key technical contributions to this project:

 - **Rapid Prototype and Backend Integration**: A key achievement in the project was the development of a rapid prototype that seamlessly integrated a knowledge base and a Large Language Model (LLM), aligning closely with project specifications.
 This ensured that the backend performance matched the expectations set by our example applications.
 - **Front-End Development**: Utilizing Vercel's NextJS AI Chatbot template, I led the team in establishing the essential front-end functionality.
 This step was crucial in laying down the foundational user interface for the chatbot platform.
 - **Integration Focus**: A major focus of my role was the integration of the front-end with the backend LLM and knowledge base, including deploying the backend as an API.
 This was integral to ensuring the functionality of the chatbot for its specified use case.